Muralimn45/E-commerce_Reviwe_checker/README.md

   * It handles **pagination** to collect reviews across multiple pages (up to `MAX_PAGES`).

 -----

-I can also help you draft the content for the `amazon_reviews_2019.csv` file if you need sample data or have any questions about the data format.

 RESULTS : <img width="1917" height="860" alt="Image" src="https://github.com/user-attachments/assets/013991b2-236e-40d4-836b-88520aa95500" />